 Papakura District’s population is 45,800 (June 2013) and is estimated to be growing at fifteen times the rate of New Zealand as a whole and is predominantly European.
 Over 60% residents living in Papakura District belong to the European ethnic group and 36% belong to Maori and Pacific Islander group, the remainder includes some 49 different ethnic groups including, Filipino, Fijian Indian, Korean, Dutch being some of the bigger groups.
 The city council is planning for Papakura’s population to more than double by 2050.
 The Catholic population is around 3000.

 The Sunday congregation presents a colourful mix of culture and age which helps to make the liturgies diverse and lively.The parish is a mix of both town and country, reaching out to Clevedon, Ardmore, Kawakawa Bay in the East, Karaka and Kingseat in the West, Drury, Hunua, Ararimu and Ramarama in the south and Takanini and Conifer Grove in the North.

 Parishioners are involved in a wide variety of organisations and activities within the town and throughout the area.
+A St Vincent de Paul office and food bank is run Tuesdays and Thursdays with parish support, also parishioners support the local weekly community dinner held at Christchurch Anglican on Tuesdays.
 The parish and church have a high profile in the town.